-MAT 296 is the second course in a three-semester sequence in Calculus.
-This sequence is designed for mathematics, science, and engineering majors and for those students in other majors who intend to take more advanced courses in Mathematics.
-This course covers techniques of integration, applications of integration in a variety of contexts, exponential growth and decay, improper integrals, parametric curves in the plane, polar coordinates, sequences and series (including power series, Taylor and Maclaurin series).
+MAT 397 is the third course in a three semester sequence in Calculus.
+This sequence is designed for Mathematics, Science, and Engineering majors and for those students in other majors who intend to take advanced courses in Mathematics.
+This course covers the concepts of analytic geometry and vectors, functions of more than one variable, multiple integrals, partial differentiation, and physical applications.